liqd/adhocracy3/docs/source/CSS_Guidelines.rst

    into the project or the size of the team changes dramatically.

 2. We want our code to run smoothly with very few bugs and little maintenance work.
 It should be easy to add new parts or replace existing ones.

-3. It should be easy to derive customized themes.
-Using derived themes after an upgrade of the out-of-the-box css code should be easy.
+It should be easy to derive customized themes.
+Using derived themes after an upgrade of the core CSS code should be easy.

-4. We want to deliver a great product with a flawless and accessible user experience (UX).
+3. We want to deliver a great product with a flawless and accessible user experience (UX).

 Common Terminology